themaoci/jet-docs/docs/installation.md

 |        |__NLog.dll.nlog
 ```

-So, to summarize:

-- Extract your game files to the *client folder*.
-- Extract your server files to the *server folder*.
-- Extract your binaries to the *client folder*, and overwrite when asked.

-It's really quite simple.

 5. You are ready to begin playing.
 Launch `JET/Client/JET Launcher.exe`.
     - **NOTE:** If you are using JET 1.0.3 or older, you will need to open the server and the launcher separately.
 That means you need to launch `JET/Server/Server.exe` first, and then `JET/Client/JET Launcher.exe`.